Girona’s best cycling guide

 The Cyclist's Paradise

-From steaming bowls of Patatas Bravas to delicious roads with climbs xyz, Girona has it all!
+From steaming bowls of Patatas Bravas to equally delicious roads with climbs, Girona has it all!

 The coffee revolution has well and truly come to Girona, with no less than 3 high end bean bars owned by current and ex professional cyclists, all opened in the time that I’ve lived here.
 One could spend the day comparing notes between what is on offer at Rory Sutherland’s Federal Cafe, Robert Gesink’s Hors Categorie and Christian Meiers’ La Fabrica.
 Less known to the fine tuned cycling culture purveyor is that Girona is also home to the largest Nescafe factory in Spain.
 Situated on the edge of town with a purpose built autoroute exit, long before Girona became a Mecca for cyclists, it was churning out enough caffeine to keep the Tour de France peloton alert for years.
 Late in the evening, as the overnight roasting gears up, you can smell the coffee in the air, wafting in over the river Onyar.
 Coffee is in the life blood of our little city.